saibotsivad/saibotsivad.github.io/content/3d-printer.md

 ![Solidoodle printer, head close-up](/content/images/3d-printer/extruder-head.jpg)

-After setting it up and being frustrated with Windows, it turns out I really just need to do a better job at reading Solidoodle's well written instructions.
+After setting it up and being frustrated with Windows, it turns out I really just needed to do a better job at reading Solidoodle's well written instructions.

 I downloaded the archer figurine from the [Pocket Tactics](http://www.thingiverse.com/thing:41740) game,